awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

 ## Step 1: Getting started<a name="walkthrough-cli-settings"></a>

-You must either have administrator permissions on the instances you want to configure or you must have been granted the appropriate permission in IAM\.
+You must either have administrator permissions on the instances you want to configure or you must have been granted the appropriate permission in AWS Identity and Access Management \(IAM\)\.
 Also note, this example uses the US East \(Ohio\) Region \(us\-east\-2\)\.
 Run Command is currently available in the AWS Regions listed in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
 For more information, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.

 **To run commands using the AWS CLI**